CH-Earth/datatool/README.md

 # Description
-This repository contains scripts to process necessary forcing data from various datasets.
+This repository contains scripts to process meteorological datasets in NetCDF file format.
 The general usage of the script (i.e., `./extract-dataset.sh`) is as follows:

 ```console
 Usage: